 Q. What’s your best advice for travelling with a caravan?

 A. On rough dirt roads or gravel roads don’t be scared to let your tyre pressure down and travel to the capabilities of your caravan, not your vehicle.
 The lower your tyre pressure the lower the speed.
 When traveling in Mining areas be very aware of the big rigs on the road and get off the road where possible, they are much bigger than you are.
 These drivers make a living from these mines so keep this front of mind when moving through these areas, and show them some respect, it might even save you a windscreen or two.
 Who knows what you will see while you are waiting for big mining vehicles to pass.

 Also, when towing a van have something you can cover your back window of the car with, you can purchase covers suitable for your vehicle and save a lot of money and heartaches if you lose a back window.
 The cost is minimal and better than dust and stones, or even rain.

 Q. What opportunities have you had on your travels?

 A. We have been fortunate and have been open minded and found plenty of work opportunities out there.
-We have looked after B&B’s and farm stays, put up eco tents in Arnhem Land and worked in several Pubs.
-In Darwin we experienced the wet season and witnessed huge tides like we have never seen before.
+We have looked after B&B’s and farm stays, put up eco tents in Arnhem Land, and worked in several Pubs.
+In Darwin, we experienced the wet season and witnessed huge tides as we have never seen before.